mikecalvo/msse_seng_5199/week12/ng_validation.md

 ```

 ---

 # Resetting Form States
 - Any named form in view is available in the scope
 - Call $setPristine() and $setUntouched() to return form to orignal state

 ---

 # More on Form Validation
 - Custom model update triggers
 - Custom validation
 [https://docs.angularjs.org/guide/forms](https://docs.angularjs.org/guide/forms)

 ---
-# Add Validation to Muzic
-- Use a form and validation attributes on view
-- Create some styles to provide feedback
-- Use REST to search for artist
-- Create a Factory for Artist Angular Resource
-- Add searching to the ArtistRestController

----
 # Summary